 A sourdough starter is essential for making, well, sourdough bread.
-But if you’re a newbie to the whole feeding process that coincides with creating a sourdough starter, you might panic when you find liquid hanging at the top of your jar.
+But if you’re a newbie to the whole feeding process that coincides with creating a sourdough starter, you might panic when you find the sourdough starter has water on top.
 What’s going on here?

 Liquid on top of sourdough starter is harmless and can be mixed into your remaining ingredients.
 Known as “hooch,” this liquid is formed because your sourdough starter has run out of food.

 You can remedy this in many ways, from adding more flour and water to swapping to a new type of flour.

 Hey, there!
 My name is Michelle, and my family and I are “sourdough people.”
 We love it for toast, grilled cheese, paninis – you name it!
 Being the big fans we are, I knew I had to learn how to bake sourdough bread successfully.